-Because of PRC restrictions on foreign ownership of Internet-based businesses in China, we depend on contractual arrangements with our consolidated affiliated entities, in which we have no ownership interest, through our PRC subsidiaries to partly conduct our operations.
+Because of PRC restrictions on foreign ownership of Internet-based businesses in China, we depend on contractual arrangements with our consolidated affiliated entities, in which we have no ownership interest, through our PRC subsidiaries to partially conduct our operations.
 These contractual arrangements, governed by PRC laws, are intended to provide us with effective control over our consolidated affiliated entities and allow us to obtain economic benefits from them.
-Although we have been advised by our PRC counsel, Han Kun Law Offices, that these contractual arrangements are valid, binding and enforceable under current PRC laws, these contractual arrangements may not be as effective in providing control as direct ownership.
+Although we have been advised by our PRC counsel, Han Kun Law Offices, that these contractual arrangements are valid, binding, and enforceable under current PRC laws, these contractual arrangements may not be as effective in providing control as direct ownership.
 For example, our consolidated affiliated entities and their respective shareholders could breach their contractual arrangements with us by, among other things, failing to operate our online retail business in an acceptable manner or taking other actions that are detrimental to our interests.
 If we held controlling equity interest in our consolidated affiliated entities, we would be able to exercise our shareholder rights to effect changes to its board of directors, which in turn could implement changes at the management and operational level of the consolidated affiliated entities.
 However, under the current contractual arrangements, if our consolidated affiliated entities or their respective shareholders fail to perform their obligations under these contractual arrangements, we may have to incur substantial costs to enforce such arrangements, and rely on legal remedies, including arbitration and litigation, under PRC law, which may not be sufficient or effective.
-In particular, the contractual arrangements relating to Vipshop Information and the two recently established consolidated affiliated entities, namely Pin Jun Tong and Vipshop E-Commerce Co., provide that any dispute arising from these arrangements will be submitted to the South China International Economic and Trade Arbitration Commission for arbitration, while the contractual arrangements relating to Lefeng Information provide that any dispute arising from these arrangements will be submitted to the China International Economic and Trade Arbitration Commission for arbitration.
-The ruling of such arbitration will be final and binding.
+In particular, the contractual arrangements relating to Vipshop E-Commerce and the other three consolidated affiliated entities, namely Vipshop Information, Pin Jun Tong, and Tianjin Pinjian, provide that any dispute arising from these arrangements will be resolved by arbitration, and any ruling of such arbitration will be final and binding.
 The legal framework and system in China, particularly those relating to arbitration proceedings, is not as developed as other jurisdictions such as the United States.
-As a result, significant uncertainties relating to the enforcement of legal rights through arbitration, litigation and other legal proceedings remain in China, which could limit our ability to enforce these contractual arrangements and exert effective control over our consolidated affiliated entities.
+As a result, significant uncertainties relating to the enforcement of legal rights through arbitration, litigation, and other legal proceedings remain in China, which could limit our ability to enforce these contractual arrangements and exert effective control over our consolidated affiliated entities.
 If we are unable to enforce these contractual arrangements, or if we suffer significant delay or other obstacles in the process of enforcing these contractual arrangements, our business and operations could be severely disrupted, which could materially and adversely affect our results of operations and damage our reputation, and we may not be able to consolidate the financial results of our consolidated affiliated entities into our consolidated financial statements in accordance with U.S. GAAP.
 See "Item 3.D.
-Key Information-Risk Factors-Risks Relating to Doing Business in China-Uncertainties with respect to the PRC legal system could adversely affect us."
+Key Information-Risk Factors-Risks Relating to Doing Business in China -Uncertainties with respect to the PRC legal system could adversely affect us."

-The shareholders of our significant consolidated affiliated entities have potential conflict of interest with us, which may adversely affect our business.
+The shareholders of our significant consolidated affiliated entity have potential conflict of interest with us, which may adversely affect our business.

-Each shareholder of Vipshop Information is a shareholder and/or director of our company.
-In addition, such shareholders' equity interest in our company will be further diluted as a result of any future offering of equity securities.
-As a result, conflict of interest may arise as a result of such dual shareholding and governance structure.
+Each shareholder of Vipshop E-Commerce is a shareholder and director of our company.
+In addition, these shareholders' equity interest in our company will be further diluted as a result of any future offering of equity securities.
+As a result, conflict of interest may arise as a result of the dual shareholding and governance structure.